AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/remote-control/operating-the-remote.md

 The wheels show function values (such as colours or gobo names).
 To go to the next function, just touch the arrows at the top or bottom of the wheel.
 To manually scroll the value, spin the wheel with your fingers.
-If there are more than three functions, touch the <strong>IPCGBES</strong> button again to change to the other functions.
+If there are more than three functions, touch the **IPCGBES** button again to change to the other functions.

-Press the <strong>Clear</strong> button to clear the selection and all changes in the remote programmer.
-Hold down the <strong>Clear</strong> button to clear all programmers (for example if someone has been doing something on the console at the same time, this will clear the console's programmer too).
+Press the **Clear** button to clear the selection and all changes in the remote programmer.
+Hold down the **Clear** button to clear all programmers (for example if someone has been doing something on the console at the same time, this will clear the console's programmer too).

-From the remote's <strong>Cue</strong> screen you can play back cues from the touch buttons in the Playbacks workspace window.
+From the remote's **Cue** screen you can play back cues from the touch buttons in the Playbacks workspace window.
 Hold down a playback button to kill or release an active playback.